GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: INTRODUCTION

-To the best of our knowledge, this study is the first proposal for a gene deletion strategy prediction framework.
-Furthermore, the computational experiments demonstrated that the proposed framework effectively predicted gene deletion strategies for growth-coupled production across three metabolic models in a fully data-driven manner, achieving solid performance and outperforming the baseline method in overall accuracy, macro-averaged precision, recall, and F1 score.
+To address the aforementioned challenges, this work aims to achieve two primary objectives.
+First, we propose a systematic approach to \textbf{construct graph representations} from input constraint-based metabolic models.
+This construction process incorporates two core refinement steps.
+The graph attribute-based refinement focuses on filtering and removing highly connected nodes, while the knowledge-based refinement targets the editing of currency metabolite nodes, thereby producing graphs that are both biologically grounded and informative.
+Second, we introduce \textit{\proposed}, a deep learning framework that learning from both sequence data and constructed metabolic graphs. \textit{\proposed} consists of four neural network-based modules: (1) \textbf{Gene-M}, a sequence learning module that encodes gene inputs; (2) \textbf{Meta-M}, a sequence learning module that encodes metabolite inputs; (3) \textbf{Graph-M}, a graph learning module that further captures metabolite interactions within the metabolic model; and (4) \textbf{Pred-M}, a prediction module that integrates upstream representations to predict growth-coupled gene deletion strategies in genome-scale metabolic models.

-The remaining sections of this paper are organized as follows: Section \ref{subsec:Preliminary} and \ref{subsec:Example} formalize the fundamental concepts of this study and illustrate them with a small example; Section \ref{subsec:Problem} defines the primary research problem of this study, namely, the prediction of gene deletion strategies; Section \ref{sec:method} presents the proposed \proposed framework along with its implementation details; Section \ref{subsec:ExpOverview} outlines the setup of the computational experiments; Section \ref{subsec:data}, \ref{subsec:baseline}, and \ref{subsec:metrics} presents the datasets, baseline method, and the evaluation metrics used in the experiments; Section \ref{subsec:results} discusses the experimental results, including (1) the performance comparison between the proposed framework and the baseline method, and (2) the performance comparison of \proposed ablation variants using only sequential gene or metabolite data across the e\_coli\_core, iMM904, and iML1515 metabolic models; Section \ref{sec:discussion} analyzes the experimental results, evaluates the performance of \proposed and its variants, and discusses the limitations and directions for future work.
+To the best of our knowledge, this is the first study to explore graph learning in the context of gene deletion strategy prediction.
+Computational experiments demonstrated that the graphs constructed by the proposed method are topologically simplified yet remain well-suited for graph-based learning tasks on genome-scale metabolic models.
+Furthermore, the proposed framework, \textit{\proposed}, effectively predicted gene deletion strategies for growth-coupled production across three metabolic models in a fully data-driven manner, achieving robust performance and outperforming baseline methods in overall accuracy, macro-averaged precision, recall, F1 score, and AUC.